 The UF College of Veterinary Medicine is Florida’s only veterinary medical college.

 Our mission, as set forth in our Strategic Plan, is the advancement of the health and welfare of animals, humans and the veterinary medical profession through world-class education, innovative research, and state-of-the-art clinical services.

 In support of our mission, the college commits to:

-Educate veterinary students to meet the needs of Florida and beyond.
+Educate veterinary medical students to meet the needs of Florida and beyond.

 - Provide clinical educational experiences with all major species for students, interns, and residents and service referring veterinarians and animal owners through the UF Veterinary Hospitals and outreach programs